 The limited number of categories under which someone can obtain a U.S. green card has led immigrants (and their attorneys) to try some creative approaches to qualifying.
 One of these is to try having a family member who also happens to own a U.S. business petition for the foreign-born person to become an employee of that company.

-This might seem especially attractive in cases where the only U.S. family member is slightly too distant in relation to qualify as a family petitioner.
+This might seem especially attractive in cases where the only U.S. family member is slightly too distant in relation to qualify as a family petitioner for an immigrant.
 Another reason to try such an approach might be speed.
 It can take a decade or longer for a U.S. citizen to sponsor a sibling for a green card, for example.
-The employment-based process might be much faster, depending upon the particular job and the sponsored family member's place of birth.
+The employment-based process is often much faster, depending upon the particular job and the sponsored family member's place of birth.

 In unusual cases, having a business owner sponsor a family member as an employee can work to make them green-card eligible.
 However, there are a number of cautions to be aware of before trying this, as described in this article.

-The PERM labor certification process for employment-based green card sponsorship requires an employer to test the U.S. labor market to determine whether there is a qualified and available U.S. worker for an open position.
+The PERM labor certification process for employment-based green card sponsorship requires an employer to test the U.S. labor market to determine whether there is a qualified and available U.S. worker to fill an open position.
 In all cases, the employer must conduct the recruitment effort in good faith and evaluate applicants for the job, for example by interviewing them.

 When the sponsored employee either owns or is related to an owner of the employer, the burden of demonstrating good faith recruitment is even greater.
 (The U.S. government has every reason to believe that the company owner will be biased toward the family-member applicant.)
 The following outlines the background for these cases and provides some pros/cons and key considerations.